Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 [comment]: <> (OLI: "Comment" button?
 Was macht es?)

 - [NEW ACTION]
   Click this button to add a new action.
-A window to search for an action is displayed, see [Search for an action](#search-for-an-action).
-For detailed information about creating an action, see [Create an action](ActindoWorkFlow/Operation/01_ManageWorkflows.md#create-an-action).
+The *Search for an action* window is displayed.
+For detailed information, see [search for an action](#search-for-an-action).

 The workflow diagram is displayed in the workflow editor.
 For detailed information about the workflow elements, see [Workflow elements](01_WorkflowElements.md).